 Start by applying to our latest listings below, or have a look at our full list on our job search page.

-An executive assistant in New York will provide high-level support to a senior individual or group of executives.
+An executive assistant in New York or further afield will provide high-level support to a senior individual or group of executives.
 An executive assistant’s job responsibilities will almost always include diary management, travel booking, scheduling meetings, inbox management and gatekeeping – occasionally they will also offer private support as well.

 Many executive assistant jobs have also evolved into advisory positions, with a senior executive administrative assistant often required to input on strategy and advice, lead projects and represent their principal at meetings.